 Pullman & Comley is proud to be a leader in promoting the importance of Lesbian, Gay, Bisexual, and Transgender (LGBT) interests in the workplace and the community.
 The firm encourages and supports its partners, counsel and associates in their leadership roles in organizations serving the LGBT community:

 - LGBT attorneys routinely participate in seminars and panel discussions with our clients, professional colleagues, diversity organizations and others in the business community regarding the importance of a diverse and LGBT inclusive work environment.
-Jessica Grossarth Kennedy, founding and past chair of the LGBT section of the Connecticut Bar Association, and Erick Russell, chair, have taken an active role in the promotion and success of this section, which presents issues of particular concern to LGBT individuals in the legal profession and those who seek legal services.
+Jessica Grossarth Kennedy, founding and past chair of the LGBT section of the Connecticut Bar Association, and Erick Russell, past chair, have taken an active role in the promotion and success of this section, which presents issues of particular concern to LGBT individuals in the legal profession and those who seek legal services.

 - Sponsorship and support for Lambda Legal, the nation’s oldest and largest legal organization working for the civil rights of lesbians, gay men, and people with HIV/AIDS.
 John F. Stafstrom, Jr. serves on Lambda Legal’s National Board of Directors.